snie2012/kaleido-hackathon/README.md

 node app.js
 ```

-This program, along with `SimpleStorage.js` serves as our backend layer, and allows us to send JSON RPC calls to the Ethereum network by means of the Web3.js APIs.   `app.js` is the router and `SimpleStorage.js` exposes the Ethereum-compatible APIs (i.e. it has our functions).
+This program, along with `SimpleStorage.js`, serves as our backend layer and allows us to send JSON RPC calls to the Ethereum network by means of the Web3.js APIs.   `app.js` is the router and `SimpleStorage.js` exposes the Ethereum-compatible APIs (i.e. it has our smart contract functions).
 All of these pieces are important in their own right, however the SimpleStorage program is arguably the most relevant, as it's demonstrating how to send blockchain-specific calls.

 Great.
 Now you have a running environment and callable application running locally on port 3000.
 Let's go ahead and deploy the smart contract.
 Back in your original shell, send a `POST` call to invoke the `deploy` function in `SimpleStorage.js`: